-Our reference CPS model is based on the CPS infrastructure described in [21] comprising at the sensor layer 128 sensorcarried mobile nodes.
-Each node ranges its neighbors periodically Each node uses its sensor to measure any detectable phenomena nearby.
-Each node transmits a CDMA waveform.
-Neighbors receiving that waveform transform the timing of the PN code (1023 symbols) and RF carrier (915 MHz) into distance.
+Our reference CPS model is based on the CPS infrastructure described in [21] comprising 128 sensor carrying mobile nodes.
+Each node uses its sensor to measure any detectable phenomena nearby, and ranges its neighbors periodically by transmitting a code division multiple access (CDMA) waveform.
+Neighbors receiving that waveform transform the timing of the code (1023 symbols) and carrier (915 MHz) into distance.
 Essentially, each node performs sensing and reporting functions to provide information to upper layer control devices to control and protect the CPS infrastructure, and in addition utilizes its ranging function for node localization and intrusion detection.

 The reference model is a special case of a single-enclave system with homogeneous nodes.
 The IDS functionality is distributed to all nodes in the system for intrusion and fault tolerance.
-On top of the sensor-carried mobile nodes sits an enclave control node responsible for setting system parameters in response to dynamically changing conditions such as changes of attacker strength.
+On top of the sensor carrying mobile nodes sits an enclave control node responsible for setting system parameters in response to dynamically changing conditions such as changes of attacker strength.
 The control module is assumed to be fault and intrusion free through security and hardware protection mechanisms against capture attacks and hardware failure.